 How do I get started?

-Please download our referral form here and email it to: firstname.lastname@example.org.
-A speech and language pathologist will get in touch to offer a free 15 minute phone consultation to discuss your needs, the services that we offer and our pricing.
+Please download our referral form here and email it to: email@example.com.
+Our speech-language pathologist will get in touch to offer a free 15 minute phone consultation to discuss your needs, the services that we offer and our pricing.